-- Install moldings and other aesthetic parts (when applicable). - Clean the floor and make sure to remove any trace of glue residues. - For glued installation, limit traffic and moving of furniture on the floor for the recommended duration specified by the glue manufacturer, typically 24 hours. - Let the floor breathe.
-Do not cover with a non-porous material like plastic, rubber or vinyl.
+- Install moldings and other aesthetic parts (when applicable). - For glued or floating installations, limit traffic and furniture moving for the setting period recommended by glue manufacturer, usually 24 hours. - Let the floor breathe.
+Do not cover with a non-porous material like plastic, rubber, or vinyl.

-CUSTOMER OBLIGATIONS REGARDING THE MAINTENANCE OF A SOLID WOOD FLOOR
+CUSTOMER OBLIGATIONS REGARDING THE MAINTENANCE OF A HARDWOOD FLOOR

-- Maintaining the relative humidity level in your house; refer to the table of Annex A "MANDATORY INSTALLATION CONDITIONS BY PRODUCT TYPE". - Immediately wipe away any spills. - Sweep or vacuum regularly. - Clean your floor with product specifically designed for it. - Lightly spray the cleaning product on a dry mop or sweeper.
-Never pour a cleaning product directly on your floor. - Never clean your floor with a wet mop. - Install a small rug or a door mat in front of every entrance to protect your floor from abrasions and humidity; regularly clean and vacuum those rugs/mats. - Install small felt pads or other soft, protective material under furniture legs to protect the floor from abrasion and dents; replace them regularly by new ones.
+- Maintaining the relative humidity level in your house; refer to the table of Annex A "MANDATORY INSTALLATION CONDITIONS BY PRODUCT TYPE".

+- Immediately wipe away any spills.

+- Sweep or vacuum regularly.

+- Clean your floor with product specifically designed for it. - Lightly spray the cleaning product on a dry mop or sweeper.
+Never pour a cleaning product directly on your floor. - Never clean your floor with a wet mop. - Install a small rug or a door mat in front of every entrance to protect your floor from abrasions and humidity.
+Regularly clean and vacuum the rugs/mats. - Install small felt pads (or other soft, protective material) under furniture legs to protect the floor from abrasion and dents.
+Replace them regularly by new ones.
 Do not use hard or plastic covers. - Never move any heavy objects without protecting your floor.
-Should you have to move a heavy object, put the object on an upside-down clean rug or carpet, and gently slide it across the floor. - Never use wax, oil-based detergents or other household cleaning products on your floor.
-These products could damage the lustre/finishing of your floor or make them fade; they are also likely to leave a greasy film on the floor that will make it slippery and hard to clean.
+Should you have to move a heavy object, put the object on an upside-down clean rug or carpet, and gently slide it across the floor.
+Ensure floor is free from any debris under rug used. - Never use wax, oil-based detergents, or other household cleaning products on your floor.
+These products could damage the lustre/finishing of your floor or make them fade.
+They are also likely to leave a greasy film on the floor that will make it slippery and hard to clean.